-Gently braised with a sweet and spicy sauce
+Slow-braised with sweet and savory sauce

 Ingredients (for 3–4 people)